An0ther0ne/Fractals/README.md

 ## Serpinski Randomised Rectangle

 In the next figure shown rectangle, filled with similar chaos algorithm.
+But in this case we have four vertices and are looking for 1/3 of distance instead of middle.
 ![Serpinski Randomised Triangle fig 2](img/Serpinski41.png)

 ## Requirements: